The Communities In Schools® of the Gulf South Story

 Bill came up with the idea of bringing community resources inside public schools where they are accessible, coordinated, and accountable.
 Bill once said:

 He continued, "a great program simply creates the environment for healthy relationships to form between adults and children.
 Young people thrive when adults care about them on a one-to-one level, and when they also have a sense of belonging to a caring community.”

 Following in the footsteps of Bill Milliken, a group of committed local volunteers including Margaret Wall, Claire Stahel, and the late Frances “Frankie” Wittenberg brought the national Communities In Schools model to New Orleans.
-Since 1996, CIS Gulf South has grown from serving students at one school to serving over 7,000 students across Orleans and Jefferson Parishes.
+Since 1996, CIS Gulf South has grown from serving students at one school to serving over 11,000 students across Louisiana.

-In the spring of 2018, Communities In Schools of Greater New Orleans changed its name to Communities In Schools of the Gulf South to reflect the growing needs of the broader community and to serve more students in our growing region.
-CIS Gulf South is continuing to expand and serve more students and families in the Greater New Orleans area, and will also begin serving students and families in Capital Area, Central Louisiana, and Acadiana in the near future.
+In the spring of 2018, Communities In Schools® of Greater New Orleans changed its name to Communities In Schools® of the Gulf South to reflect the growing needs of the broader community and to serve more students in our growing region.
+CIS Gulf South is continuing to expand and serve more students and families across Louisiana and began serving students and families in Capital Area and Acadiana.